DarthXibalba/Leetcode-Questions/TopQuestionsByLevel/1_Easy/1_Array/07_PlusOne/prompt_E1Q7.md

 # [Plus One](https://leetcode.com/explore/interview/card/top-interview-questions-easy/92/array/559/)
-You are given a **large integer** represented as an integer array `digits`, where each `digits[i]` is the `ith` digit of the integer.
+You are given a **large integer** represented as an integer array `digits`, where each `digits[i]` is the `iᵗʰ` digit of the integer.
 The digits are ordered from most significant to least significance to least in left-to-right order.
 The large integer does not contain any leading `0`'s.

 Increment the large integer by one and return the *the resulting array of digits*.